 Closing the Gap

 High-quality public infrastructure is critical to the health and sustainability of Indigenous communities.
-The First Nations Infrastructure Institute (FNII) is an Indigenous-led initiative that will support Indigenous communities and organizations to plan, procure, own and manage their infrastructure assets on their lands.
+The First Nations Infrastructure Institute (FNII) is an Indigenous-led initiative that support Indigenous communities and organizations to plan, procure, own and manage their infrastructure assets on their lands.

 Just as your home is more than a house…